junxit/us-congress-bills-114/metadata.md

 - 2015-10-27 — Placed on the Union Calendar, Calendar No. 238.
 - 2015-10-27 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-314.
 - 2015-10-27 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-314.
+- 2015-11-30 — Considered under suspension of the rules. (consideration: CR H8429)
+- 2015-11-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2212.
+- 2015-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-11-30 — Mr. LaMalfa moved to suspend the rules and pass the bill, as amended.
+- 2015-11-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8429)
+- 2015-11-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8429)